Experiential Learning through a Walking Tour

 3. Water Refill Station/s

-Berkeley is now home to refill stations in more than 20 buildings on campus.
-Water stations encourage the community to switch to reusable bottles and public water, forgoing the disposable variety and supporting the zero waste goal.
+Berkeley is now home to water refill stations in more than 20 buildings on campus, including Barrows Hall.
+Water stations encourage the community to forego buying buying disposable plastic bottles in favor of drinking tap water from reusable bottles.
+This takes Berkeley closer to our zero waste goal.

 5. Eshleman Hall and the Martin Luther King Jr Student Union